-Big game anglers visiting Hawaii were able to charter small launches to fish out of Honolulu Harbor by the early 1900's, but the first true sport fisherman known to have fished here was one W.C.
+Big game anglers visiting Hawaii were able to charter small launches to fish out of Honolulu Harbor by the early 1900's, but the first true sport fisherman known to have fished in the Hawaiian Islands was one W.C.
 Bradbury, a prominent member of The Tuna Club of Catalina Island, America's first big-game fishing club.
-Bradbury apparently traveled to Hawaii from California in 1914 to verify reports of plentiful schools of yellowfin tuna and monstrous "swordfish" (which is what California anglers called marlin in those days).
+Bradbury apparently traveled to Hawaii from California in 1914 to verify reports of plentiful schools of yellowfin tuna and monstrous "swordfish" (which is what California anglers called marlin).

-Within two years of Bradbury's first visit, the Tuna Club of Catalina Island archives note that a "proper game-fishing launch" was dispatched to Hawaii from California.
-The boat first went into service for visiting sportsmen at the Haleiwa Hotel on the north shore of Oahu, at the end of the rail line from Honolulu.
+Within two years of Bradbury's first visit, the Tuna Club of Catalina Island's archives note that a "proper game-fishing launch" was dispatched to Hawaii from California.
+The boat first went into service for visiting sportsmen at the new Haleiwa Hotel on the north shore of Oahu, at the end of the rail line from Honolulu.

 "More than 10 different varieties of major game fish are caught on the grounds off these islands and in the channels between them at various times of year," Farrington wrote.
 "The water is exceptionally deep, very beautiful in color and warm, and there are always plenty of birds to lead you to the fish.
 The two major areas, Waianae, which is about a 50-minute ride by motor from Honolulu, and the grounds off the Kona coast at Kailua on the island of Hawaii, usually have very calm water."